goatslacker/alt/docs/stores.md

 > (): object

 The bread and butter method of your store.
 This method is used to get your state out of the store.
 Once it is called it performs a shallow copy of your store's state, this is so you don't accidentally overwrite/mutate any of your store's state.
+The state is pulled from the [StoreModel](createStore.md)'s instance variables.

 ```js
 MyStore.getState();